franklin113/LTC-Timecode-Generator/README.md

 ## Cue List Window -

 Here you can build out your cues.
 Add a new cue with the "New Cue" button.
 Set your start and end time, decide if you want it to loop, and hit Go.
+Double clikc the name column to rename your cues.
 There is some decent auto correct and some additional features for entering in time.

 A quick map of what you can enter -